smnikitin/NI-house/README.md

 # NI-house

-way to find new house in Boston area in 2022
+## This repository focuses on how to find new luxury apartments to rent in the Boston area in December 2022.

-criteria:
+## progress  15 from 24

+criteria, 7 factors (1-10):
 - need to be close to T station
-- need to be not log by T to downtown
+- need to be not long by T to downtown
 - walk distance to grocery
 - not more then 4k/m
 - swimming pool